Healthy Vegetarian Mushroom Recipes

 - 1 tablespoon rice wine vinegar

-Roasted King Trumpet, Potato, Squash and Pepper Over Grits
+Roasted King Trumpet Mushroom, Potato, Squash and Pepper Over Grits

-This recipe is a variation from my Farm Fresh Nutrition book which uses King Trumpet, pumpkin and walnut instead of shitakes, rosemary and butternut squash with pecans.
+The other healthy mushroom vegetarian recipe is a variation from my Farm Fresh Nutrition book which uses King Trumpet, pumpkin and walnut instead of shitakes, rosemary and butternut squash with pecans that I chose to use in my book.
+Both recipes are equally delicious!
 Makes 6 servings.

 - 1 1/2 cup small potatoes, diced into one inch cubes